Promoting & Protecting Human Rights

 We should all enjoy equal rights and equal protection, no matter who we are or who we love.

-APF seeking consultant to support Afghanistan Independent Human Rights Commission12 Oct 2021 Afghanistan
+APF condemns Taliban decision to dissolve Afghanistan Independent Human Rights Commission19 May 2022 Afghanistan